lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 int `length` (str string)

-It is also permissible to pass a list to `length()`; see the description in the next section.
+It is also permissible to pass a list or map to `length()`; see the description in the next section.

 ```
 length("foo")   =>   3